klozn/10-javascript/00-essentials/20-uml/codelab01/README.md

 1. Create a Use Case Diagram for the product review system
 2. Create an  Activity diagram (or multiple) for the product review system
 3. Create a Class diagram for the product review system
-4. Implement the Class diagram and the relations
+4. Optional: Create a sequence diagram (or multiple) for the product review system

 ## Solutions
 We provided solutions for all the diagrams.